staeter/work-in-progress/dialogue.md

 ## Requirements

 Here we build up a set of requirements.
-They are classified either as *critical*, *important* or *desirable*.
+They are classified either as *critical*, *important*, *desirable* or *two sided*.
 We also state which *core principle* each aims to fulfill.
 The reasoning justifying their prioritization and expected impacts has to be described if not self evident.
 The quality of a requirement comes from its clarity, concision, completeness, consistency, correctness, concreteness, specificity, measurability and actionability.
+We write the requirements using assertive wordings.

 We group requirements into different *systems*.
 We aim to minimize their size and interdependency.
 For each, we describe the *plan* we expect to follow to get the *system* to a complete state.
 The quality of a *plan* is evaluated based on how well it fulfills the requirements, which uncertainties it presents, how well the costs are balanced with sources of funding, which peoples and communities could be interested in contributing, how much work and time is required to attain completion.